smceframework/framework/README.md

 #####php.ini setting

-//Suse: php.ini 'ye bu satırı ekleyin
+#Suse: Add this line in your php.ini
 extension=smce.so

-//Centos/RedHat/Fedora: /etc/php.d/ dizine smce.ini 'ye bu satırı ekleyin
+#Centos/RedHat/Fedora: Add a file called smce.ini in /etc/php.d/ with this content:
 extension=smce.so

-//Ubuntu/Debian: /etc/php5/conf.d/ dizine smce.ini 'ye bu satırı ekleyin.
+#Ubuntu/Debian: Add a file called smce.ini in /etc/php5/conf.d/ with this content:
 extension=smce.so

 -----------
 #####apache restart